dannguyen/watson-word-watcher/README.md

 I haven't tested the upper-bounds in concurrent requests to Watson's API, though I was able to send around 30 5-minute requests all at once without getting an errors.

-TODO: This repo doesn't yet have the (relatively trivial) code to parse the Watson API's JSON responses and create interesting visualizations.
-Or to make hilarious supercuts from the data.

 Here are some sample results in the [projects/](projects/) folder: